 I suspect there are as many hotel booking websites are there are countries – probably more.
 Here are some of my favourites as well as some of the more popular ones.
 As mentioned above, I tend to stick with Trivago but it’s worth playing around with a few sites to find the one you prefer.

-Trivago – one of my all time top travel sites because it searches across the following websites, some hotel brands websites and even a few sites I’ve not heard of.
-In short, it does all of the hard searching work for you:
+Hotels Combined – one of my all time top travel sites because it searches across the following websites, some hotel brands websites and even a few sites I’ve not heard of.
+In short, it does all of the hard searching work for you.

 Amoma – I’ve personally never booked via this site but they do have a best price guarantee.